tslight/SpaceCadet/README.md

 This is especially useful on macOS given that readline/Emacs style bindings work all over the shop.

 *Couldn't I just do this with Karabiner?*

 Absolutely.
 However, I wanted a much more simple app that only did this one thing, and also to learn a bit about macOS development and explore the limits of "vibe" coding in a language I'm not familiar with.

+*Why not use a kext like Karabiner?*

+Karabiner-Elements uses a kernel extension (kext) for deeper, lower level keyboard remapping, but Apple has deprecated kexts for new apps due to security and stability concerns.
+New input remappers cannot ship kexts — Apple will not notarize or approve them for general use.

+Karabiner is "grandfathered" in because it existed before these rules, but new projects must use user-space APIs (Accessibility, Input Monitoring, HID, etc.), which are less privileged and less robust than kexts.
+This is why Space Cadet uses only supported, user-space API sadly..

 ## Features